PDPA Compliance11 min read26 April 2026

 • Annual group turnover under S$100 million OR fewer than 200 employees

-For a detailed walkthrough of the PSG application process, see our PSG Grant guide for Singapore SMEs.
+For a detailed walkthrough, see our PSG Grant guide for Singapore SMEs.

-Buying compliance software is not the same as being compliant.
-To get genuine value:
+Buying the tool is not the same as being compliant.
+Here is how to get real results:

-Step 1 — Complete the gap assessment first: Do not skip directly to generating policies.
-The gap assessment identifies your specific risks and priorities.
-Use it to understand where you stand before taking action.
+Step 1 — Run the gap assessment first: Do not jump straight to generating policies.
+The gap assessment reveals your actual risk profile and priorities.
+Understand where you stand before taking action.

-Step 2 — Build your data inventory: Many SMEs have never mapped what personal data they collect and where it lives.
-The data inventory exercise often surfaces compliance gaps that were completely invisible before.
+Step 2 — Build your data inventory: Most SMEs have never properly mapped what personal data they hold.
+This exercise routinely uncovers compliance gaps that were completely invisible — data sitting in forgotten systems, vendor relationships with no DPA in place, retention periods that nobody has defined.

-Step 5 — Train your team: Technology alone does not make you compliant.
-Staff must understand what personal data they handle, how to respond to data access requests, and what to do in a suspected breach.
-Document your training for the audit trail.
+Step 5 — Train your people: Technology does not make you compliant on its own.
+Your staff need to understand what personal data they handle, how to respond to access requests, and what to do if they suspect a breach.
+Document the training.

-Step 6 — Review quarterly: PDPA compliance is not a one-time project.
-Review your compliance status quarterly, update your data inventory when you add new systems, and check for PDPC guidance updates.
+Step 6 — Review quarterly: PDPA compliance is not a project with an end date.
+Review your status quarterly, update your data inventory when systems change, and stay current with PDPC guidance updates.

 Bottom Line

-For most Singapore SMEs, AI-powered compliance software is the most cost-effective path to sustainable PDPA compliance.
-It is faster than DIY, more affordable than a consultant, and provides the structured documentation that protects you if the PDPC investigates.
+For most Singapore SMEs, AI-powered compliance software represents the best balance of cost, effectiveness, and sustainability.
+It moves faster than DIY, costs far less than a consultant, and produces the structured documentation that protects you if the PDPC investigates.

-• SMEs with 5-100 employees and standard data activities: AI-powered software like ComplyHQ
+• SMEs with 5-100 employees and standard data processing: AI-powered software like ComplyHQ

-• SMEs with complex or sensitive data processing: Software plus outsourced DPO for expert guidance
+• SMEs with complex or sensitive processing: Software plus outsourced DPO for expert guidance

-• Large SMEs or those with multi-regulatory requirements: Enterprise GRC platform
+• Larger SMEs with multi-regulatory requirements: Enterprise GRC platform

 Simplify Your Compliance